Battle of Moshchun: Battle

 A few days later, Ukrainian units surrounded Moshchun on two sides, and began to heavily shell the Russian troop concentrations and river crossings in the village.
 The Ukrainian army then pushed Russian troops back to the Irpin River.

 On March 21, the Armed Forces of Ukraine completely liberated the village of Moshchun from Russian occupation.

 Military value

 Moshchun became an important defense outpost of Kyiv.
 Russian forces saw the village of Moshchun as a strategic position they needed to control to capture Kyiv.
-To this end, the Russian army sent many qualified troops, Jet artillery, mortars, and aircraft to capture the village.
+To this end, the Russian army sent many qualified troops, jet artillery, mortars, and aircraft to capture the village.
 Despite the difficult situation, the Ukrainian army stopped the Russian offensive, and later managed to push Russian troops to the left bank of the Irpin River.

 Aftermath

 Russian losses at Moshchun, Irpin, Makariv, and other nearby settlements contributed to their decision to completely withdraw from Kyiv Oblast.

 During the battle, about 2,000 of the 2,800 buildings in Moshchun were destroyed.

+The following year, the Ukrainians claimed to have identified 100 Russian soldiers killed during the battle, including 45 paratroopers from Russia's 331st Guards Airborne Regiment and 30 soldiers from the 155th Separate Marine Brigade.

+118 Ukrainian soldiers were also confirmed to have been killed during the battle.

+In 2023, the memorial "Angels of Victory" was created in Moshchun to commemorate the fallen soldiers.
+On 6 September 2024, the battlefield was recorded by Ukraine as being a monument of national historical significance.